2008 Missouri gubernatorial election

 The 2008 Missouri gubernatorial election was held on November 4, 2008.
 Incumbent Republican Governor Matt Blunt decided to retire instead of seeking reelection to a second term in office.
-Democratic nominee Jay Nixon won the open seat, defeating Republican nominee Kenny Hulshof.
+Despite John McCain narrowly carrying the state in the concurrent presidential election, Democratic nominee Jay Nixon won the open seat, defeating Republican nominee Kenny Hulshof in a landslide.

+As of 2024, this remains the last gubernatorial election in which the Democratic Party improved upon its performance from the previous election.

 Background

 On January 22, 2008, Governor Blunt unexpectedly announced that he would not seek re-election because he had already "achieved virtually everything I set out to accomplish, and more ...
 Because I feel we have changed what I wanted to change in the first term, there is not the same sense of mission for a second."

 A November 2007 poll conducted by SurveyUSA showed Blunt with a 44% approval rating.
 His approval among Republicans polled was 68%, and his rating among Democrats was 23%.
 On November 10, 2007, Democrat Jay Nixon filed the necessary paperwork with the Missouri Ethics Commission to launch a 2008 campaign for governor.

 The gubernatorial and other statewide office primaries were held August 5, 2008.
 CQ Politics rated the race as 'Leans Democratic'.